Lomiko Metals CEO Paul Gill discusses being neighbors with the only graphite producer in North America and graphite’s role in the EV market.

 The two areas are not contiguous, but self-contained, and close to the surface.
 Currently, we’re not going to combine the deposits.
 We’re going to drill them further and, depending on the results, we’ll then look at joining them.
 We’re just excited to have two deposits that we can work on and source graphite from.
 Once you’ve established a resource that contains 10 percent graphite, you’re economic and can expect to receive $1,500 per ton for your product.

 PG: Graphite has been primarily used in steel production, but is also used in brake shoes for high-end cars and airplanes, lubricant and pencil lead.
 However, graphite demand has been spiking due to its use in EV batteries.

-In the past, synthetic graphite was created for use in EV batteries by burning bitumen, which isn’t environmentally-friendly.
-Currently, we can convert natural graphite into spherical coated graphite in a green way so it can be used in the anode of the battery.
+In the past, synthetic graphite was created for use in EV batteries by burning bitumen, which isn’t environmentally friendly.
+Currently, we have found a way to convert natural graphite into spherical coated graphite in a green way so it can be used in the anode of the battery.

 INN: How big do you think the EV market will get?

 PG: Currently, over 60 lithium-ion battery factories are being built worldwide.
 That’s 60 factories that are going to need lithium and graphite.
 Lithium-ion batteries contain 15 times more graphite than lithium, which most people don’t know.
 On the cost side, lithium prices are high because demand is high, and the same thing is happening with graphite.